It's Showtime (Philippine TV program): Sine Mo 'To

 Sine Mo 'To (abbreviated as SMT) is a sketch comedy segment that mocks a variety of issues, unique storylines, and characters.
 Every day, at least two to three audience members are chosen to perform in the skits.
+SMT is also known because of their memorable opening billboard "Baliw-Anne Cinema Presents".
 At the end of the segment, these participants are awarded a cash prize based on their performance.
 The segment ran from 2012 to 2017 and was eventually moved to the show's YouTube account as Sine Mo 'To: Online Na 'To! hosted by a variety of Hashtags group members.
 Sine Mo 'To! was also brought back to air as it ran a one-episodic Christmas and New Year specials in 2018 and 2019 and when the segment was revived for their 10th Anniversary special for the whole month of October 2019.
 The 2025 revival ran from March 4 to April 3, 2025, replacing an unknown and unnamed segment that was supposed to air the previous day (later revealed to be Step... in the Name of Love which aired four days later on April 7), and was replaced by Tawag ng Tanghalan: All-Star Grand Resbak 2025.

 Each story typically lasts a week and consists of six episodes, unless otherwise stated.